 How did my home visit affect the way I did certain aspects in the classroom during student teaching?
 First, I made students show me that they could be organized; we would write assignments, test, and quizzes down together in their planners.
 I would circulate three hole punches when I would hand out an assignment.
 I would also allow class time for students to complete the assignment, knowing that if it would be assigned for homework, it may never make it that far.
-If the work required computer time, I would reserve the computer lab or bring in the IPADS.
+If the work required computer time, I would reserve the computer lab or bring in the IPADS. excellent, you used the knowledge to provide the tools for ALL of your students to be successful in your class!

 In Trey’s situation, I allowed him to have extra time to complete the assignment, he was also a talented kid that I felt needed the opportunity to feel successful in the classroom.
 In one assignment in particular when we were learning about the Euro and how it shaped the European economy, I had them create their own money.
 I remember thinking that this type of assignment would allow Trey to exhibit his creative nature.
 (Exhibit 3)

 Trey did a great job on this assignment and he said it was the first time that he had received a “4” since the school changed to standards based grading two years earlier.
 I felt I had reached a new level with Trey after this assignment, even though I believed that he could be successful, I felt this assignment proved to him that he could as well.
-As his instructor, I needed to continue to create assignments like this; all the students liked them, not just Trey.
+As his instructor, I needed to continue to create assignments like this; all the students liked them, not just Trey. yes, multiple pathways to demonstrate knowledge!

 Being a novice teacher, I know there is plenty of room for growth in many areas of my teaching; I do think I accomplished a portion of my goals in engaging the students on a personal

 level.
 This was made possible by the home visit and understanding what type of environment that Trey grew up in.
 I need to find a way to expand this to all students.
 One of my last assignments was directed at the multi-cultural population.
-I asked all students to outline the issues they would anticipate having if they lived had to go to a foreign school.
+I asked all students to outline the issues they would anticipate having if they lived? had to go to a foreign school.
 I gave them several minutes to compile their lists and then we listed them on the smart board (the students came up and listed them one by one.)
 Finally, I asked the students to list anyone that they would consider having these issues within Camden based upon them being foreign to our country.
 I could tell from the reaction of the students that they might have a small understanding of what Trey and the other check-in/check-out students might be experiencing at school.
-It certainly had a positive impression on Trey as two days later I received a thank you call from Rodrica.
+It certainly had a positive impression on Trey as two days later I received a thank you call from Rodrica. great, so you are broadening your growing awareness to the student population.
+You are raising their awareness!

 References